niklasramo/eventti/README.md

 By default Eventti allows adding duplicate listeners to an event, but you can configure the Emitter to throw an error when a duplicate event listener is added.
 Additionally, Eventti assigns unique ids to all event listeners which allows you to granularly remove specific listeners (when there are duplicate listeners) and also update/replace existing listeners in the emitter.

-Regarding performance, Eventti is fine-tuned to be as fast as possible with the feature set it provides.
+Regarding performance, Eventti is fine-tuned to be as fast as possible _with the feature set it provides_.
 If there is room for optimization then we shall optimize ;) Please do open a ticket if you have performance optimization suggestions.

 - The classic event emitter API with useful extras.
 - Small footprint (under 1kb gzipped).